cvondrick/poor-man-parallel/README.md

 # poor-man-parallel

-This is a way of launching jobs on a cluster.
-It is very simple to use, and mostly meant for clusters that lack proper queueing systems.
+This is a simple recipe for launching jobs on a cluster.

+It is mostly meant for clusters that lack proper queueing systems (such as the vision cluster at MIT).

 ## Installation
 1. Install tmux